-The Durban-born electronic music style incubated on MP3 sites, file hosting platforms, and Facebook groups.
+The Durban-born electronic style incubated on MP3 sites, file hosting platforms, and Facebook groups, and is the focus of Adam Harper's new System Focus column.

 From NON Records to a compilation on a new label fronted by Mykki Blanco, rising networks of African and Afrodiasporic artists are choosing to disseminate music in solidarity.

-Adam Harper traces the path of the tresillo rhythm through history to today’s global club network.
+Adam Harper traces the path of the tresillo rhythm through history to today's global club network, from Blaze Kidd to Palmistry.

 Adam Harper traces a new wave of electronic adventurers in the techno-mediated spaces and tense modernities of the 2010s.